Super Pac-Man: Reception

-Upon release in 1982, Midway projected that the game would sell about 10,000 to 15,000 arcade units in the United States.
+Upon release in 1982, Bally Midway projected that the game would sell about 10,000 to 15,000 arcade units in the United States.
 By May 1983, it was the top-earning arcade game of the month.

 Arcade Express rated the arcade game 8 out of 10, stating that the "newly-designed maze features keys, locked doors, and Super Energy Dots, making it the latest thrill for gobbler-lovers."
 The review also praises the ability to increase Pac-Man's size with the "Super Dots" as well as the "Super-Speed" button that increases his movement speed.

 Iwatani himself was critical on the game, criticizing how big Pac-Man was while in Super form and also calling it overall boring.

 Ports

-Ports for the Casio PV-2000 and the Sord M5 were released in Japan under the titles Mr. Packn and Power Pac.
-In 1988, MS-DOS and Commodore 64 versions were released.
+Ports for the PV-2000 and the Sord M5 were released in Japan under the titles Mr. Packn and Power Pac, respectively.
+The game was ported to the Commodore 64 in 1988, followed by IBM PC and MS-DOS in 1989.
+Ports for the Atari 5200 and the Atari 8-bit computers were finished in 1984, but not released.

-Ports for the Atari 5200 and the Atari 8-bit computers were finished in 1984, but not published.
+The game was also available on the Game Boy Color with the release of Ms. Pac-Man: Special Color Edition in 1999.